Whimsy Stick

 Reset before you start (60 seconds)

 Ask for a sit or down before the pole comes out.
-The dog should be under command before the drive turns on — not after.
-This sets the tone that you control the game, not the lure.
+The dog should be under command before drive turns on.
+This sets the tone that you control the game.

 Impulse control priming